 The Hospital has established a "Mortgage Reserve Fund" in accordance with the requirements and conditions of the FHA Regulatory Agreement.
-Notwithstanding any other provision in the Regulatory Agreement, the Mortgage Reserve Fund may be used by HUD if the Hospital is unable to make a mortgage note payment on the due date.
+Notwithstanding any other provision in the Regulatory

+Agreement, the Mortgage Reserve Fund may be used by HUD if the Hospital is unable to make a mortgage note payment on the due date.
 The Hospital is required to make contributions to the fund based on the Mortgage Reserve Fund schedule.

 Assets Designated by Board of Trustees - The Hospital owns 289.7 shares of tracking stock in TriWest, an organization formed to administer healthcare benefits to military retirees and dependents of active duty personnel in the CHAMPUS/TriCare Central Region.
 The investment in TriWest is accounted for at fair value, which approximates cost.
-The Hospital recognized no return on investment during the years ended June 30, 2019 and 2018.
+The Hospital recognized no return on investment during the years ended June 30, 2020 and 2019.

 The Hospital has an affiliation agreement with Presbyterian Healthcare Services for the operation of a consolidated clinical laboratory (TriCore) to optimize the quality, performance, and delivery of routine and specialized clinical laboratory tests for patients throughout the State of New Mexico in a cost-effective and timely manner.
-UNM, through the Hospital, has a 50% interest in TriCore totaling approximately \$14,741,388 and \$13,176,000 at June 30, 2019 and 2018, respectively, which is being accounted for using the equity method.
+UNM, through the Hospital, has a 50% interest in TriCore totaling approximately \$15,929,359 and \$14,741,388 at June 30, 2020 and 2019, respectively, which is being accounted for using the equity method.

 The Hospital has a 50% interest in TriCore Laboratory Services Corporation (TLSC), which was organized to provide laboratory services, on a centralized basis for its members, the Hospital and Presbyterian Healthcare Services.
-The investment carrying amounts are approximately \$6,621,951 and \$5,708,000 at June 30, 2019 and 2018, respectively.
+The investment carrying amounts are approximately \$6.7 million at June 30, 2020 and 2019.
 The investment is accounted for using the equity method.
-The Hospital recorded laboratory expenses of approximately \$34,045,000 in 2019 and \$33,248,000 in 2018.
+The Hospital recorded laboratory expenses of approximately \$33.5 million in 2020 and \$34 million in 2019.